EmbryoPhenomics/vuba/docs/interface-framework.rst

 	    # Return the output
 	    return thresh

 Here, we first pull the current frame stored in the interface instance (from :py:attr:`FrameGUI.frame <vuba.FrameGUI.frame>`) and the current trackbar(s) value (using :py:meth:`BaseGUI.__getitem__ <vuba.BaseGUI.__getitem__>`).
-We then pass these inputs to our image processing code (which is a simply binary threshold here) and then return the output to be visualised in the interactive window through our trackbar callbacks.
-In this sense, trackbar callbacks are the intermediate layer that communicate with the image processing and visualise the results in the interactive window:
+We then pass these inputs to our image processing code (which is a simple binary threshold here) and then return the output to be visualised in the interactive window through our trackbar callbacks.
+In this sense, trackbar callbacks are the intermediate layer that communicate with the image processing layer and subsequently visualise the results in the interactive window:

 .. image:: _static/ui_framework.png

 Retrieving trackbar information
 -------------------------------

 :py:class:`vuba.BaseGUI` employs a dictionary interface for retrieving and assigning values associated with trackbars, primarily via :py:meth:`BaseGUI.__getitem__ <vuba.BaseGUI.__getitem__>` and :py:meth:`BaseGUI.__setitem__ <vuba.BaseGUI.__setitem__>` respectively.
 Here, the keys are the user-provided identification strings supplied to the ``id`` argument in :py:meth:`BaseGUI.trackbar <vuba.BaseGUI.trackbar>`.
 In addition to these two methods is :py:meth:`BaseGUI.values <vuba.BaseGUI.values>`.
-This methods retrieves all current trackbar values and is useful in applications which have multiple trackbars where repeated calls to :py:meth:`BaseGUI.__getitem__ <vuba.BaseGUI.__getitem__>` in :py:meth:`BaseGUI.method <vuba.BaseGUI.method>` would be too verbose.
+This method retrieves all current trackbar values and is useful in applications which have multiple trackbars where repeated calls to :py:meth:`BaseGUI.__getitem__ <vuba.BaseGUI.__getitem__>` in :py:meth:`BaseGUI.method <vuba.BaseGUI.method>` would be cumbersome.

 Key attributes
 --------------